How to Empower Your Customers to Make the Best Financial Choice

 Objection #3: “I can get a better interest rate on my credit card than I can on any other loan.”

 This is the phrase that marketing departments of credit card companies love to hear.
 What’s happening is that customers have gotten caught up in the advertisements that blast teaser offers like “1% Cash Back!” and “0% interest for six months!” that they are neglecting to see better options available to them.
-Not only are these promotional rates only good for a very limited time, but they also default to a high interest rate when there is a missed or late payment.
+Not only are these promotional rates usually only good for a very limited time, but they may also default to a high interest rate when there is a missed or late payment.

 One of the most overlooked and least understood loans in the industry is the Same-As-Cash Loan.